Two-factor authentication can help protect your business accounts and data from unauthorized access.

 Software tokens are one of the most popular forms of 2FA for businesses.
 Like a hardware token, a user downloads an organization-approved software program, which generates a random login code for the account.
 These tokens only display the code for a limited amount of time, between 30 seconds and one minute.

-Key takeaway: Businesses have multiple options when it comes to 2FA protection, including SMS codes, authentication apps, biometric authentication and hardware or software tokens.
+TIP: Businesses have multiple options when it comes to 2FA protection, including SMS codes, authentication apps, biometric authentication and hardware or software tokens.

 Two-factor authentication solutions to protect your business